 But the most important part is the configuration of the data screens.
 The Polar M600 supports up to 8 different screens, with a maximum of 4 data per screen.
 Depending on the amount of data you select, it will be shown with a larger or smaller size on the screen.

-At this point it is important to note that it does not allow us to select "cadence" as a data field.
-Although the watch is capable of recording it and it appears later in the activity summary, it is not possible to see this data during training.
+At this point it is noteworthy that it does not allow us to select "cadence" as a data field.
+Although the watch is able to record it and so it appears later in the activity summary, it is not possible to see this data during training.
 Something that I miss and more than one would appreciate.

 All the changes you make will appear on the clock at the next sync you make.
 If you made the change before you went running, simply open the Polar Flow application on your phone and it will be enough.